nicoalba/spectro-assignment/writing-assignment.md

 4. `kubectl exec`: Lets you execute a command directly inside a running container with a K8s pod.
 5. `kubetl debug`: Creates a temporary debug container to a running pod for advanced troubleshooting when `exec` is insufficient.

-This section expands on `kubectl` commands used for debugging, how to use them, and what flags are available.

 ## `kubectl get pods`

-Use this command to get a list of all available pods in a given namespace.
+Use this command to get a list of all available pods in a given [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 It lists their status, health, and age.
 This command is typically the first one executed for pod health checks.

-The command will execute against your current context's namespace unless you specify a namespace with `--namespace`:
+The command executes against your current context's namespace unless you specify a namespace with `--namespace`:

 ```shell
 kubectl get pods --namespace
 ```

-Example output:
+### Example output and explanation

 ```shell
 $ kubectl get pods